-Cuddling and petting your dog is fun for both of you, but when it comes time for grooming and other forms of handling, such as teeth brushing, checking for ticks, and nail trimming, many dogs run for cover.
-One terrible coat mat or a clipped nail quick, and your dog will decide the brush or nail trimmer is an enemy.
+Cuddling and petting your dog is fun for both of you, but when it comes time for grooming and other forms of handling, such as teeth brushing or checking for ticks, many dogs run for cover.
+One terrible coat mat or clipped nail quick, and your dog will decide the brush, or nail trimmer is an enemy.
 Some dogs even develop body sensitivity to the point where they don’t want to be touched at all.

 However, it’s essential for your dog’s health that you can handle and inspect him.
 Rather than chasing your dog and struggling to hold him, you can teach him to enjoy being touched with handling exercises, so grooming becomes easier.
 If your dog associates handling with wonderful rewards like treats and praise, he will look forward to it.
 Or at least he will tolerate it for the sake of the goodies that may come his way.

 It’s best to start handling exercises with your puppy when he is quite young.
 A daily puppy massage is a great way to give your canine companion a health check and to introduce him to handling.
 Gently stroke and squeeze your puppy’s paws, inspect his paw pads, and touch his nails, all while praising him for being a good dog.
 Every so often, offer him a delicious treat.
 Then lift and massage his ears and look in his mouth.
 Again, praise and treat.
 Don’t forget to stroke his belly and lift his tail.
 You should be able to inspect him all over and gently restrain him as you pair your touch with rewards.